QubesOS/qubes-doc/about/support.md

 search and reply to messages which were sent prior to your subscription to the list.
 However, a Google account is required in order to post through the web interfaces.
-(Note: There have been many discussions about why the Qubes OS Project does not maintain a forum.
-The curious can find these by searching the list archives.)
+(Note: There have been many discussions about why the Qubes OS Project does not maintain an official forum.
+The curious can find these by searching the list archives.
+However, there is an [unofficial forum](https://qubes-os.info) that is synced with the mailing lists.)

 #### Gmane ####